 Williams glides in open space, and he’s a smooth player with easily accessible dynamic ability.
-But at 6’2″, 189 pounds, he has a solid frame as well.
+But at 6’1 1/2″, 180 pounds, with arms over 32″, he has a solid frame as well.
 The Alabama product is a little lanky, but he has the size to be competitive in contested situations.
 With this size, he also has some balance amid contact.
 He’s shown he can shrug off arm tackles and even bounce off direct contact at times.

 Execution beyond the athletic traits

-Williams’ athletic foundation is extremely exciting, but so his surprising polish and instinct as a receiver.
+Williams’ athletic foundation is extremely exciting, but so is his surprising polish and instinct as a receiver.

 The Alabama WR’s athleticism translates easily to his route running.
 He naturally sinks his hips on route breaks and uses fast feet to cut stems with suddenness.
 At these stems, Williams can also use physicality to maximize separation.
-Additionally, Williams can stack quick direction changes and stop-and-start abruptly as a route runner.
+Additionally, Williams can stack quick direction changes, stopping and starting abruptly as a route runner.
 He sells his breaks with effortless voracity, and his twitch allows him to force DBs into a lurch.

 Expanding on Williams’ route running, the Alabama WR knows how to subtly manipulate defensive backs downfield with his running angles.
 This also shows up after the catch.
 Williams is a slippery runner who can adjust his speed and angle leverage to keep plays alive.
 Moreover, Williams can lean in and out of direction changes, attacking challenging angles in space.
 He has great overall balance, but it shines when he’s a ball carrier.